big-data-and-economics/big-data-class-materials/README.md

 ### GitHub participation

 Participation on GitHub is 5 percent of your grade.
-Please use GitHub Issues to ask questions about the course materials and problem sets.
-You can also use GitHub Issues and Pull Requests to suggest improvements to the course materials.
+Please use [GitHub Discussions](https://github.com/orgs/big-data-and-economics/discussions) and `Issues` to ask questions about the course materials and problem sets.
+You can also suggest improvements to the course materials.
 Here are the guidelines:

-- When posting an issue or pull request, please use a clear title (e.g. Problem Set 1: Question about Question 2) and description ("What does term X mean?")- If posting about an error you are encountering, follow these steps:
+- When starting a discussion, posting an issue, or suggesting a pull request, please use a clear title (e.g. Problem Set 1: Question about Question 2) and description ("What does term X mean?")- If posting about an error you are encountering, follow these steps:
     - Briefly state the expected behavior
     - Write the minimal code needed to reproduce the error (a minimally reproducible example)
     - Write the full error message you are receiving
     - Write the steps you have taken to troubleshoot the error

 - If posting a clarifying question about someone's post, follow these steps:
     - Briefly clarify what you are confused about
     - Suggest potential interpretations of the post

-- If posting about a suggestion for improvement, follow these steps:
+- If posting about a suggestion to improve the class materials, follow these steps:
     - Briefly state the improvement you are suggesting
     - Write the steps you have taken to troubleshoot the error
     - If you are suggesting a change to the course materials, please fork the repository, make the change, and submit a pull request

 - Be kind to one another.
 Coding is hard.
 We are all learning.

 This policy guidelines are taken from stackoverflow.com.
 You can read more about how to ask a good question [here](https://stackoverflow.com/help/how-to-ask) and how to answer a question [here](https://stackoverflow.com/help/how-to-answer#:~:text=Read%20the%20question%20carefully&text=Make%20sure%20your%20answer%20provides,going%20in%20the%20right%20direction.).

 I will rate participation based on the following criteria:

-- Are you posting thoughtful questions to GitHub Issues?
+- Are you posting thoughtful questions?
 Follow the guidelines on [stackoverflow](https://stackoverflow.com/help/how-to-ask) for posting a good question.
-- Are you replying to questions on GitHub Issues?
+- Are you replying to questions?
 Follow the guidelines on [stackoverflow](https://stackoverflow.com/help/how-to-answer#:~:text=Read%20the%20question%20carefully&text=Make%20sure%20your%20answer%20provides,going%20in%20the%20right%20direction.) to write a good answer.
 - Do you pull request improvements to the course materials?
 This can be a typo fix, a bug fix, or a new feature.

+**Note**: I hope to add [Issue templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates) across the entire organization.
+All in good time.

-For each problem set, use the Issues tab for that specific problem set.
-For course materials, you can use that tab.
+For each problem set, use the `Issues` tab for that specific problem set.
+For course materials, please use the organization [Discussions](https://github.com/orgs/big-data-and-economics/discussions) tab.

-I will be monitoring the GitHub Issues tab for each repository and will participation points to those who are actively engaging per the guidelines from stackoverflow.
+I will be monitoring the GitHub `Issues` tab for each repository and will participation points to those who are actively engaging per the guidelines from stackoverflow.
 To receive full credit, you must be asking thoughtful questions and thoughtfully answering each other's questions.
 Thoughtful questions come after you've spent some time re-reading your code, Googling, and working with ChatGPT to try to solve the problem yourself first.
 Thoughtful answers may not solve the problem, but they should be clear, concise, good faith efforts to help.
 You will receive a lower participation grade if you do not follow the posting guidelines.

 The goal is to encourage you to work together to solve problems.
 This is one of the most important skills you can take away from this, and really any, course.
 I also want to incentivize you to think carefully about how you post.
 Be kind and respectful, as much as you endeavor to be clear, concise, and helpful.

 Furthermore, I want you to take ownership over your learning.
 You get more out of a course when you are actively engaged in the material.
 Actively engaging on this repository and suggesting changes to the course materials is a very tactile way to do that.

-**Note: The main class page is a public repository, so others can come and try to use these materials.
-Please do not post personal information here.**

 ### Bonus points: